ArtPoon/slides/markdown/beijing-ngs.md

 * High error rates in homopolymers (single nucleotide repeats).
 * Some homopolymers associated with HIV drug resistance (e.g., K103N) &mdash; genome is ~40% A!
-* Could not be resolved with bioinformatics &mdash; eventually, this platform was discontinued.
+* Could not be resolved with bioinformatics &mdash; eventually, this platform was discontinued in 2013.

 <img src="/img/K103N.png" width="60%"/>